-Starting from Restauradores and Rossio Square, took a good look of the surroundings and then we enjoyed a nice brunch in a cafe along the Rua Augusta.
-Highlight was to take a fun ride of the Santa Justa Lift built in 1902 (As I am a big fan of high viewpoints).
+Starting from Restauradores and Rossio Square, take a good look at the surroundings and then we enjoyed a nice brunch in a cafe along the Rua Augusta.
+A highlight was to take a fun ride of the Santa Justa Lift which was built in 1902 (As I am a big fan of high viewpoints).

 The Santa Justa lift is a functioning transportation system connecting the locals of two different city levels in Lisbon downtown, now it is well preserved as a historic scenic spot and the viewpoint on top really nice is just above the rooftops of the surrounding buildings.
 So there, I saw a 360 panoramic view of the Portugal capital’s cityscape, historic squares, the castle at the peak, the Lisbon Cathedral by the coast, and all the way to the waterfront of Tagus River.

 After brunch, we continued our stroll along the main street and found ourselves in the Commerce Square at the waterfront and took fabulous pictures of the Rua Augusta Arch, which seemed to me the best-adorned monument in the city (from what I have seen :P).
 The plaza was an intercept point from all over the city and next – without delay, we headed to the Alfama with Tram 28.

 The Lisbon Cathedral is not far away from the center of the city.
 Not long after the tram ride I finally saw the “photo of Lisbon” – A streetcar climbing up the hill and turn in front of the façade of the Cathedral.
 We continued our way up the hill and as an old district of the city, Alfama had actually a lot of historic sites and museums to see.
 Like the São Jorge Castle, Cerca Moura, and the Church of Santa Engrácia.